ReisenLOL/ReisenLOL/README.md

   - Only draws touhou fanart.
 I wonder why.
 - Blender 3D Modeller/Animator
   - Actually hasn't done much but made a cool sword on her own.
-  - 5 days since i've started.
+  - Currently has done only 5 days since starting.
 - Touhou Fan
   - Absolutely loves and is attached to Touhou
   - Favorite characters are Reisen and Youmu, favorite ship is Udomyon (if it wasn't obvious enough!)